 You’ll need a helmet (for OHRD 101 Clinics, bicycle helmets are acceptable), a mouth guard, elbow pads, wrist guards, and thick, hard-shell knee pads.

 That’s okay, you can borrow gear from us.
 Please let us know when you sign up that you need to reserve gear.
 We do sell mouth guards for $2.00 at the clinic, so if you haven’t bought one we will set you up with one.

 Comfortable workout clothes or anything that allows you to move freely.
 As you will be doing baseball-slide falls, we recommend you wear something that covers your thighs, whether that’s tights with shorts or capri/full length workout bottoms.
 Bring a water bottle and a bandana (required if you are borrowing a helmet).

 How often do you hold clinics?

-Clinics are typically held the last Monday of every month (except December).
+Clinics are typically held the first Monday of every month (except November and December).